Caring for the Underserved

-- A current resume or curriculum vitae (CV) with program GPA
+Submit a current resume or curriculum vitae (CV)

-- Single one-to-two-page paper that answers the following prompts:
+Write a one-to-two-page paper responding to the following prompts:

-- How will the skills I obtain in this certificate program benefit my professional career?
+How will the skills obtained in this certificate program enhance your professional career?

-- What skills do I hope to obtain as part of my completion of the certificate program?
+What specific skills do you hope to acquire by completing the certificate program?

-- Letter of recommendation from an individual who can speak to the applicant's character and desire to help those less fortunate (e.g. a manager, volunteer coordinator or spiritual leader)
+Obtain a letter of recommendation from an individual who can speak to your character and desire to assist those in need, such as a manager, volunteer coordinator, or spiritual leader.

-Students complete a minimum of 11 credit hours through online elective courses and experiential learning.
-Students also focus projects and professional development assignments, required as part of their master's or doctorate degree, on underserved populations.
+In this program, students engage in a minimum of 11 credit hours of online elective courses and experiential learning.
+They also direct their projects and professional development assignments towards serving underserved populations, an essential component of their master's or doctorate degree.

 3255 Eden Ave.